 Loading Image

-In 2020, Abdul Latif Jameel Enterprises set up an innovative healthcare solutions business - Abdul Latif Jameel Health Saudi Arabia, thus expanding into a new sector to introduce new medical devices, health-tech solutions, and healthcare services to Saudi Arabia.
-Part of the global Abdul Latif Jameel Health division, the expansion into this sector follows the successful introduction of cutting-edge Japanese robotic exoskeleton technology to rehabilitate patients with neuromuscular diseases such as spinal injuries at the Abdul Latif Jameel Rehabilitation Hospital in Jeddah in 2018, in collaboration with Japanese company Cyberdyne Inc .
+In 2020, Abdul Latif Jameel Enterprises set up an innovative healthcare solutions business - Abdul Latif Jameel Health Saudi Arabia, thus expanding into a new sector to introduce new medical technology, health-tech solutions, and healthcare services to Saudi Arabia.
+Part of the global Abdul Latif Jameel Health division, this expansion follows the successful introduction of cutting-edge healthcare solutions such as Japanese robotic exoskeleton technology to rehabilitate patients with neuromuscular diseases such as spinal injuries at the Abdul Latif Jameel Rehabilitation Hospital in Jeddah in 2018, in collaboration with Japanese company Cyberdyne Inc .

 Treating Spinal Injuries with Cyberdyne Medical HAL® [Hybrid Assistive Limb®] Technology